Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Model

 \subsection{The separation of scales}

-The calculation of the kernel (\ref{Pi_def}) uncovers a separation of scales in the superconductivity problem at $a<\lambda_{F}$, as we shall demonstrate below.
-This separation is based on the asymptotic coordinate dependence of $\Pi(\mathbf{R},\mathbf{r}) $ on small and large length scales with respect to $\lambda_{F}$.
+The calculation of the kernel (\ref{Pi_def}) reveals a separation of scales in the superconductivity problem for $a<\lambda_{F}$, as we shall demonstrate below.
+This separation arises from the asymptotic coordinate dependence of $\Pi(\mathbf{R},\mathbf{r}) $ on small and large length scales relative to $\lambda_{F}$.